 It is when we saw the small-tented accommodations from a distance that we knew there are some people.
 And it is probably the Parasol camp, where we are supposed to stay.
 It was noontime when we reached the camp and the sun was shining right on top.
 The tents were so hot that I wanted an air conditioner.
 Even when I could see the snow-capped peaks right in front of my eyes.
 Our hosts served us simple lunch of Vegetable rice that mind you is a big luxury in that place.
 By this time we were joined by a big group of bikers from Bangalore.
 And suddenly the camp was bustling with activity.

 We wanted to relax a bit after lunch.
 But our guide recommended that we visit the lake now, as it gets chilly in the evenings.
-More than that colors of the lake is best seen when the sun is up.
+More than that the colors of the lake are best seen when the sun is up.
 So, we bounced back and jumped into the car when our guide looked at us and said – Go wear your socks, cover your head and take your jackets along.
 In that heat, I did not even want to hear those words.
 But he insisted almost with a schoolteacher attitude that said – I am not taking you there without these things.
 I reminded myself of the value of local knowledge and adhered.

 After a small but steep drive, we reached a point from where we had to trek about a kilometer or so to reach the lake.
 Now, I suddenly find myself impatient – not willing to wait for the prized the sight of the lake.
 The trek was easy though the altitude adds its unease to your breathing.
 If you keep moving slowly, breathing deeply, it is not at all tough.
 The valleys leading to Chandratal Lake were filled with flowers.
 A shepherd was happily sitting in the middle of these flowers as his sheep played in the water below or grazed the grass on the hills.